Project Airbender

 Learning

 This project reinforced the tradeoffs involved in speed, especially when unifying complex and mature products.
-While the big-bang release created a strong visual moment for the brand, I believe a more incremental rollout would have reduced friction and improved outcomes.
+The big-bang release created a strong visual moment for the brand, but a more incremental rollout would have reduced friction and improved outcomes.

 In hindsight, I would have prioritized redesigning a small set of high-impact workflows first and validating the new direction with a group of trusted customer advocates before scaling it across the entire product.
-Designing and implementing in parallel to meet aggressive timelines created moments where engineering felt blocked or lacked clarity on how certain edge cases should behave.
-A more staged approach could have improved alignment, reduced rework, and allowed deeper validation of complex back office workflows.
+Designing and implementing in parallel under time pressure created moments where engineering felt blocked or lacked clarity on edge cases.
+A more staged approach could have improved alignment between disciplines, reduced rework, and given the team room to validate the complex back office workflows that mattered most.

 The experience shaped how I think about system rollouts today.
 Strong design systems are not just about visual cohesion, but about sequencing change thoughtfully, creating feedback loops early, and ensuring teams are not forced to trade clarity for speed.